-Prerequisite(s): ECE206 and ECE224
+Prerequisite(s): ECE206 and ECE224 Semester: Usually Offered in the Fall Term

 ECE336 INTERNATIONAL FINANCIAL MANAGEMENT

 This course focuses on international financial management and international economics.
 The objective of the course is to develop the student's ability to understand and analyze the major problems of economics and financial decisions in an international context.
 Specifically, the course covers the following aspects: Foreign exchange markets, exchange rate determination, international money and capital markets, currency futures, options, and swaps, corporate exposure management, Managing Foreign Exchange Risk in the Department of National Defence, international capital budgeting and investing.